Overview User Guide Tech Specs Reviews(...)

 stream amazon music on multiple devices via family plan

 Part 3.
-How to Play Amazon Music on More Than One Devices via Offline Mode
+How to Play Amazon Music on Two Devices via Offline Mode

 Step 1.
-Launch the Amazon Music app on your device and then authorize your Amazon Music premium account by clicking the "Sign In" button.
+Launch the Amazon Music app on your primary device (e.g., your smartphone) and sign in.

 download amazon music for offline playback